 A. To calculate your gross pay (ie the amount before deduction of tax, National Insurance or pension contributions), divide your current salary by 5 and multiply by the number of days you will now be working.
 Net pay involves complex calculations based on your earnings to date, however, as a general rule an approximate figure can be reached by subtracting 42% from your gross pay (if you are a higher tax payer) or 31% (if you are a lower tax payer).
 An additional % should be deducted if you are in one of the University's pension schemes (varying between 3% and 9.6% depending upon the scheme).
 (See also take home pay)

 Q. I am completing a mortgage application, how do I find out my annual salary?

-A. The amount is generally 12 times the salary amount shown on your monthly payslip.
-Alternatively, spinal point information can be found on the salary scales scales website
+A. SuccessFactors holds Salary details.
+Alternatively the amount is generally 12 times the salary amount shown on your monthly payslip and spinal point information can be found on the salary scales scales website